OpenGluco/open-gluco-server/README.md

 If you want to cut all the services, just type `docker compose down`.
 After having cut the services, you can make them up again by using `docker compose up -d`.

+## About the InfluxDB

+You can notice gathered data is registered every 60 seconds to the database.
+An initial estimate indicates a potential of `50 MB` per year per user occupied on the disk.